SECURITIES AND EXCHANGE COMMISSION

 The description of the NSA above is not complete and is qualified in its entirety by the actual terms of the NSA, a copy of which will be filed with the U.S. Securities and Exchange Commission as an exhibit to the Company’s Quarterly Report on Form 10-Q for the quarterly period ended September 30, 2021.

 Item 7.01.
 Regulation FD Disclosure.

-DISH has issued a press release regarding the transaction described herein which is attached hereto as Exhibit 99.1 and incorporated into this Item 7.01 by reference.
+DISH has issued a press release which is attached hereto as Exhibit 99.1 and incorporated into this Item 7.01 by reference.